 Lack of saliva.
 Saliva reduces the risk of tooth decay because it helps to wash sugars from the teeth and also reduces acidity.
 Saliva flow naturally reduces during sleep.
 Saliva flow is also reduced in asthma, prematurity, diabetes and when using some medications.

-Mum or baby being ill or stressed during pregnancy
+Mum or baby being unwell or stressed during pregnancy.

 Poor oral and overall hygiene of the family.
-No matter how your baby is fed, it is important to clean their teeth properly once the teeth appear and to have regular dental check-ups.
+No matter how your baby is fed, it is important to clean their teeth properly (twice a day) once the teeth appear.
+Take your child for regular dental check-ups.

 Other conditions.
 These include low birth-weight (including prematurity), malnutrition, asthma, recurrent infections and chronic diseases.

-As breastfeeding is so important for you and your child’s health, it is important to know the facts about tooth decay.
+As breastfeeding is so important for you and your child’s health, it's important to know the facts about tooth decay.
 It’s okay to breastfeed your baby to sleep for as long as you and your child desire.

 At the same time, it is also important to reduce the risk of tooth decay.
 Clean your child’s teeth carefully, drink fluoridated water, avoid sugary foods and drinks and have regular dental check-ups.